Construction Cleaning

 Step 3: Deep Cleaning

 This step is all about the details.
-It takes time, but it's essential for a truly thorough cleaning.
+It takes time, but it's essential for a truly deep cleaning.
 It involves detailed scrubbing of hard-to-reach places that collect dust.
 This dust removal process gets all the remaining dirt from every nook and cranny:

-• Wipe down all flat surfaces with a soft damp towel/cloth or mop to collect fine dust particles and debris;
+• Wipe down all flat surfaces with a soft damp towel/cloth or mop to collect fine dust particles and debris.

-• Wash away any dirt buildup on windows, doors, and other areas that may have been overlooked during rough cleaning;
+• Wash away any dirt buildup on windows, doors, and other areas that may have been overlooked during rough cleaning.

-• Disinfect hard surfaces using approved disinfectant products;
+• Disinfect hard surfaces using approved disinfectant products.

-• Thoroughly clean bathrooms;
+• Thoroughly clean bathrooms.

 • Clean kitchen appliances.